Magic distances in twisted bilayer graphene: Results

-\section{The equivalence class of MATBG}
+\subsection{The equivalence class of MATBG}

-The CM provides a simple way to study and predict the emergence of quasi-flat bands in a TBG of stacking angle $\theta$.
-Such an approach is based on the single-valley Hamiltonian
+The continuum model~(CM) provides a foundational approach for analyzing and predicting the emergence of quasi-flat bands in TBG with a stacking angle $\theta > 0$.
+As detailed in section I of the SI, this behavior originates from the Bistritzer-MacDonald~(BM) Hamiltonian~\cite{Bistritzer, PhysRevB.81.245412, watson2023bistritzer}: